What are Forms?

 Lorien Wood utilizes a form system in the structuring of our grades.
 Each form consists of two classes.
 These small, mixed-age classes give teachers greater flexibility to nurture children at different ability levels and allow students to progress at their own pace in particular skills.
 Math and Phonics programs are taught at grade-specific levels.

 The Forms are as follows:

-- Form One: one Kindergarten class and one 1st grade class (separate classes for each grade)
+- Form One: Kindergarten and 1st grade combined (2 Form One classes)

 - Form Two: 2nd and 3rd grades combined (2 Form Two classes)

 - Form Three: 4th and 5th grades combined (2 Form Three classes)